GKopanidis/LawnMowerPlates/README.md

 ## Features

-The site contains all necessary features of a simple, functioning website.
+The site contains all the necessary features of a simple, functioning website.

 <!-- TOC --><a name="existing-features"></a>